AeroliteSR/DarkSoulsIconExtractor/docs/high-resolution.md

 If you're making an expansive mod with many items, or if you are on a low end PC, use Method 1.

 ### Acknowledgements:
-Big thanks to Kaivo on discord for bringing the latter method to my attention :)
+Big thanks to Kaivo on discord for bringing the latter method to my attention as well as Ivi for clarifying on how they differ in terms of memory usage :)